kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Defects in Materials.md

 we would say that there is a *substitutional Mg impurity on a Na site.* The charge here will be +1 greater than the pure compound.

 ## Point Defects

 Point defects are effectively the opposite of vacancies.

+> 🤖 (notecheck comment) - A vacancy is itself a type of point defect, so it is not correct to say that point defects are the opposite of vacancies.
+Possibly you meant that self-interstitials are effectively the opposite of vacancies.

 ![|401](../../media/excalidraw/excalidraw-2024-11-12-10.05.10.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](../../media/excalidraw/excalidraw-2024-11-12-10.05.10.excalidraw.md)%%